 Incredible Edible Lambeth is a charity which promotes and highlights events, local projects and resources for food growers, keen cooks and food businesses.
 The emphasis is on ensuring healthy, sustainable and locally produced food is available to everyone in Lambeth.
 Essentially it’s about enabling people to connect more with food in their local area, be that growing, buying, cooking or eating.

 The charity has also partnered with Groundwork and Lambeth Council to launch Growing Lambeth, a two year community food growing programme.
 The project, funded by the Esmée Fairbairn Foundation will see five new food growing ‘hubs’ established in Lambeth and training will be available to both new and established community groups in the borough.
 For more information, email [email protected] or read Wendy’s Growing Lambeth blog on the IEL site.
-You can also visit Growing Lambeth at our Sunday Food Fair on 8th June.

 The Lambeth GP Food Co-op is a borough-wide initiative designed to establish and promote food growing in local GP surgeries.
 Patients from a number of local surgeries have helped to set up the courtyard growing space at Gracefield Gardens.
 Anyone local can get involved, and those who don’t have much food growing experience or access to their own growing space are particularly welcome.